More bios coming soon!

-Gloria is a freshman at New York University studying Computer Science and Economics.
+Gloria is a sophomore at New York University studying Computer Science and Economics.
 She has several years of experience working with students of all ages from working as a peer tutor, peer mentor, and martial arts instructor.
 Gloria’s programming journey started in junior year of high school with Java, and she has since built her programming knowledge by self-studying Java, Python, and C++.
 In her free time, Gloria loves to sing, listen to music, and bike.
 Gloria is excited to share her knowledge of coding with students all around the world!

 Java & Scratch Instructor

-Alex is a sophomore at Acton-Boxborough Regional High School.
+Alex is a junior at Acton-Boxborough Regional High School.
 His interest in computer science and programming was realized at an early age, where he took courses for Java and Python.
 Recently, he has found an interest in competitive programming by learning C++, a language he plans to use as he continues to study to compete for the USACO competitions.
 Outside of computer science, Alex enjoys speech and debate, as well as competing on his school's science team.
 He also has experience teaching young students, and is very excited to get to be apart of AICS.

-Advikar is a sophomore at Acton-Boxborough Regional High School.
+Advikar is a junior at Acton-Boxborough Regional High School.
 Computer science has been part of Advikar's life since 3rd grade, when he started watching tutorials of small projects in Python.
 He is especially drawn to the creative aspects of coding, as you can create virtually anything.
 Outside of school, he enjoys watching football on Sundays and participating in many schools clubs, including the Science and Speech and Debate teams.
 Advikar is excited to join AICS and offer his passion for computer science to students.

-Harshini is a junior at Acton Boxborough Regional High School.
+Harshini is a senior at Acton Boxborough Regional High School.
 She started learning Python towards the end of middle school, and Java during her sophomore year of high school.
 She also has an interest in data science and has worked on many analysis projects.
 Outside of programming, Harshini’s interests include singing, painting, and music production.
 Harshini has experience mentoring and tutoring younger students, and she is excited to be joining AICS this year.

-Ayana is a freshman at Acton-Boxborough Regional High School.
+Ayana is a sophomore at Acton-Boxborough Regional High School.
 She has several years of experience working with students of all ages from developing and instructing her own Introductory Biology and Anatomy course.
 She co-founded a non-profit organization called Genxl to spread much-needed STEM education to kids around the world.
 Her interest in computer science started in middle school when she learned Python, HTML, and furthered her knowledge of Scratch.
 Outside of school, Ayana loves speech and debate as well as embroidery.
 She is very excited to bring her passion and teaching experiences to AICS!

 Nitya Aryasomayajula is a sophomore at UMass Amherst, studying Computer Science and Mathematics.
 She currently pursues research at her university in the area of theoretical computer science, and her research interests lie in the area of algorithms, machine learning, and biologically inspired computing.
 She has served as a teaching assistant for the introductory computer science at her university, and has tutored students in data structures.
 She looks forward to coming back and helping out in AICS!